-'''

-Signature

-public int

-set(int offset,

-double[] values)

-throws OffsetOutOfBoundsException,

-NullPointerException

-'''
+public int set(int offset, double[] values) throws OffsetOutOfBoundsException, NullPointerException offset of first double in the memory region to be set.

 Copy from values to the memory region from index start, to elements where the nth element is at the address: base address + (offset+n) x stride x element size in bytes.
-Only the doubles in the intersection of values and the end of the memory region are transfered.
-When an exception is thrown, no data is transfered.
+Only the doubles in the intersection of values and the end of the memory region are transferred.
+When an exception is thrown, no data is transferred.